Office: 19 Gilman Hall

 Phone: (517) 899 1012

 My research interests include continuous quantum measurements, implemented with superconducting qubits, as well as their application to quantum computing applications such as quantum error correction and quantum feedback.
 I am also interested on superconducting quantum optics and nanomechanics.

-2) "Multi-time correlators in continuous measurement of qubit observables" J. Atalaya, S. Hacohen-Gourgy, L.S.
-Martin, I. Siddiqi, and A. N. Korotkov, Phys.
-Rev. A 97, 020104(R) (2018).
+3) J. Atalaya, S. Hacohen-Gourgy, L.S.
+Martin, I. Siddiqi, and A. N. Korotkov, "Multi-time correlators in continuous measurement of qubit observables",

 Phys.
 Rev. Lett.
 106 (22), 227202 (2011).